 The Collector (Columbia Pictures, 1965).
 Starring Samantha Eggar and Terence Stamp.
 Directed by William Wyler, from a screenplay by Stanley Mann and John Kohn (with an uncredited assist from Fowles).

-Outstanding performances by the leads (Eggar was nominated for a Best Actress Oscar) propel the cinematic treatment of Fowles’ first novel.
+Outstanding performances by the leads (Eggar was nominated for a Best Actress Oscar and won the Golden Globe) propel the cinematic treatment of Fowles’ first novel.
 As the butterfly collector who decides that collecting a beautiful college student would be even more fun, Stamp manages to both repel and evoke sympathy.
 An interesting film which does a nice job of capturing the subtle and simmering horror of the book.

 The Magus (20th Century Fox, 1968).
 Starring Michael Caine, Anthony Quinn and Candice Bergen.
 Directed by Guy Green, from a screenplay by Fowles.